equinix/terraform-equinix-fabric/examples/port-2-alibaba-connection-with-alicloud-terraform-integration/README.md

 #### 2. Formulate main.tf and output.tf Files
-* The resources and data sources (from the example) are in comments when you run the initial `terraform apply`.
+* When you run the initial `terraform apply`, the resources and data sources (from the example) are in comments
 * The comments can be removed after you accept the connection with the Alibaba portal.

 #### 3. Accept the Connection Request